WarrenReader/study-materials/JavaScript/Interview Questions/Interview Questions.md

 **What are callback functions**
 A callback function is a function passed into another function as an argument, which is then invoked inside the outer function.
 There are both synchronous and asynchronous callbacks.

+**What’s the difference between == and === in JavaScript**
+== is loose equality and === is strict equality.
+Loose equality compares two values, but does not compare their data type, but rather uses type coercion.
+This means if the number 7 and the string "7" were compared using == then JavaScript would coerce "7" to be a number.
+As a result 7 == "7" would be true.
+Strict equality compares both type and value.
+It does not user coercion.
+This means 7 === "7" is false since we're comparing a number and a string.

 Describe closures and why they are important
 Describe context
 What is hoisting